Brando is a Jack Russel-Chihuahua. I got him in Harlem, NYC for $120 in February 2010. He is named after one of my favorite actors: Marlon Brando.

 I’m a lover of all music.
 Jazz music is what propelled me to start playing piano in the first place.
 My roots are in Jazz, but I play classical, rock and pop music.
 I love to improvise and most of what I do when I play on the streets is take songs and play them in different styles or mash two different songs together.
 You may hear my playing a theme from Carmen by Bizet and mash it together with Besame Mucho and then take it into The Beatles- Yesterday…

 I carry a large tarp with me if its cloudy.
 If it begins to pour I try as quickly as possible to cover the piano.
 I did get rained on in Austin, Texas. – See Video/photo

 See: Favorite Cities

-I must have met over 500 people while traveling on the road for 5 months.
+I must have met thousands of people while traveling on the road for the last 2 1/2 years.
 There’s something about playing piano on the streets that grabs people’s attention and makes them want to talk to you.
 I had many conversations that opened my eyes to new ideas and thoughts.